Featured Brands

 The story of Tyler McCaul’s podium finish at Red Bull Rampage surprisingly starts in the coastal town of Aptos, California, far away from the giant cliffs of southern Utah.
 Aptos, Tyler’s hometown, is a small village in the greater Santa Cruz area that was once home to the now demolished Post Office Jumps.
 The Post Office jumps gained international attention during the late 2000’s because of the staggering amount of professional slopestyle/freeride mountain bikers that the jumps seemingly produced.
 The early days of international slopestyle competition were dominated by many of Aptos’ residents including Tyler’s older brother, Cam McCaul.

 Cam McCaul is a name you may recognized from today’s live mountain bike broadcasts, but before his announcing days, Cam was paving the way of modern-day slopestyle competition.
-As Cam push the boundaries of slopestyle, his little brother, Tyler, was quickly rising the ranks of competition as well.
+As Cam pushed the boundaries of slopestyle, his little brother, Tyler, was quickly rising the ranks of competition as well.
 Tyler soon went from “Cam’s little brother” to a top-name rider himself.
 Tyler competed in the slopestyle circuit for many years and received impressive results.
 Many don’t know this, but Tyler was the first mountain biker to land a triple tailwhip on a single jump.
 During the later years of his slopestyle career, Tyler grew a heavier interest in freeride mountain biking on his downhill bike.
 Tyler rode several Red Bull Rampages during his slopestyle years and soon realized his true calling was big mountain freeride.
 After much consideration, he moved from his hometown of Aptos to southern Utah to further pursue this calling.

 Now as a resident of Toquerville, Utah.
 Tyler has mastered the skills needed to ride the unique ridgeline terrain of southern Utah.
 It’s a perfect homebase to push the limits of his own riding and push the boundaries of freeride mountain biking.
 Many would think that living in the same location as Red Bull Rampage is perfect training for the event.
 The short answer is yes, but the long answer is more complicated than that.
 Riding in extreme locations can lead to big injuries, and Tyler has had his fair share of obstacles within the last couple years.
 Tyler had to take almost a year off riding as his ankle healed from a huge stepdown overshoot at the original Red Bull Rampage site.
 Following a season or so on the healed ankle, in 2024 Tyler decided to get surgery on the ankle to allow it to heal properly.
 A 6+ month recovery period before the biggest event in the sport is obviously not the best preparation you can have.
 Once the ankle was fixed, Tyler had to push hard into training and getting comfortable on his bike.
 On top of that, Tyler welcomed a new son into the world, Ripley.
 A huge congrats to Tyler and his wife, Skyler.